suraj975/decetralized-vault/README.md

     1. Install Metamask Wallet

-    2. Create an account in Infura and choos ipfs netwoek for keys.
+    2. Create an account in Infura and choos ipfs network for keys.

     2. Clone the repository (git clone git@github.com:tradeling/web-customer.git)